-N26 is the most popular fully digital bank in Ireland.
-They have over 3.5 million customers in Europe
+N26 is the most popular fully digital bank in Ireland and they have over 5 million customers globally.

-There are no branches – you operate the account using the N26 app on a smartphone or on a PC.
+There are no branches and accounts are operated using the N26 app on a smartphone or on a PC.
 (Smartphone required to set up an account)

 Irish residents can sign up for N26 here